How to Remove Copyright Claim on Instagram (Step By Step)

 When you should not appeal (and what to do instead)

 If you added a commercial song without a license, don’t appeal.
 Swap the track for licensed music, use Instagram’s replace-audio tool or mute the segment, or delete and reupload with cleared audio.
-Document change and keep proof to prevent flags.
+Document changes and keep proof to prevent flags.

 If you can’t supply proof of rights, stop the appeal.
 Don’t sign the declaration.
-Remove the post or replace audio with a licensed track, gather documentation, and repost.
+Remove the post or replace the audio with a licensed track, gather documentation, and repost.
 Appeals without evidence waste time and may harm credibility in future reviews.

 After you submit: outcomes & next steps